abrichr/cerebras-performance-test/README.md

 The plots above represent one benchmark run.
 For transparency and completeness, the [raw data](results/) and [visualizations](plots/) from all benchmark runs are available.

-## Challenges and Key Insights
+## Challenges

-### Challenges

-1. **Measurement Variability**: Significant variability was observed across test runs, particularly for long input scenarios and client-side metrics.
+1. Measurement Variability: Significant variability was observed across test runs, particularly for long input scenarios and client-side metrics.

-2. **Rate Limit Management**: Working within the constraints of the free tier required implementing robust retry mechanisms and carefully managing token usage.
+2. Rate Limit Management: Working within the constraints of the free tier required implementing robust retry mechanisms and carefully managing token usage.

-3. **Network Impact Analysis**: Network overhead varied substantially across tests, making it difficult to establish consistent expectations for real-world performance.
+3. Network Impact Analysis: Network overhead varied substantially across tests, making it difficult to establish consistent expectations for real-world performance.

-4. **Outlier Handling**: Some tests showed extreme values for metrics like time to first token and network overhead.
+4. Outlier Handling: Some tests showed extreme values for metrics like time to first token and network overhead.

-### Key Insights
+## Observations

-1. **Input Length Impact**: Large input prompts generally created higher and more variable network overhead, affecting real-world performance beyond what server metrics indicated.
+1. Input Length Impact: Large input prompts generally created higher and more variable network overhead, affecting real-world performance beyond what server metrics indicated.

-2. **Predictable Generation Performance**: Despite variability in other metrics, token generation throughput remained relatively consistent for a given prompt type, especially for scenarios with longer outputs.
+2. Predictable Generation Performance: Despite variability in other metrics, token generation throughput remained relatively consistent for a given prompt type, especially for scenarios with longer outputs.

-3. **Short Input, Long Output Efficiency**: This scenario consistently showed the most predictable and efficient performance, with low network overhead and stable throughput.
+3. Short Input, Long Output Efficiency: This scenario consistently showed the most predictable and efficient performance, with low network overhead and stable throughput.

-4. **Time to First Token Challenges**: TTFT for long inputs showed high unpredictability, with some tests showing acceptable values (~0.15s) and others showing potentially problematic delays (2-4s).
+4. Time to First Token Challenges: TTFT for long inputs showed high unpredictability, with some tests showing acceptable values (~0.15s) and others showing potentially problematic delays (2-4s).

 ## Conclusion